amcgee/dhis2-covac-cert/README.md

 - [ ] Implement Tracker Capture widget to trigger certificate generation
 - [ ] Use persistent queue for asynchronous certificate generation backlog with downtime resilience
 - [ ] Support connection to additional certificate generation services
-- [ ] Generalize as a standard "integration service" template that can be used for various integration tasks
+- [ ] (maybe) Generalize as a standard "integration service" template that can be used for various integration tasks